jackocnr/intl-tel-input/README.md

 ```

 **isValidNumber**
 Validate the current number - [see example](https://intl-tel-input.com/examples/validation.html).
-Expects an internationally formatted number (unless `nationalMode` is enabled).
 If validation fails, you can use `getValidationError` to get more information.
 Requires the `utilsScript` option.
 Also see `getNumberType` if you want to make sure the user enters a certain type of number e.g. a mobile number.
 ```js
 var isValid = iti.isValidNumber();
 ```